-Our Mission & Vision
+Our Mission

 WADE (Wandering Avian Dance Experience) is a women-led multifaceted performing arts company working at the intersection of art and social justice.
 We serve to support the voices and artistic expressions of women and historically underrepresented artists, giving center stage to the universal themes of gender-based violence and LGBTQIA+ rights.
 WADE offers numerous points of entry into art and activism through educational programs and curated festivals across the US and Europe, expanding its coalition of advocates dedicated to combating gender-based violence.

 At WADE we envision a world without violence against women, girls and non-binary folks.
 A world where global communities come together to investigate the deep rooted, systemic and patriarchal structures that create and condone such violence.
 A world that believes in survivors and holds perpetrators accountable for their actions.
 We believe that the performing arts are the best tool to initiate such important conversations and to heal the world.
-We strive to galvine artists and thinkers toward this collective action in an effort to find new creative solutions and approach the issue differently with a pioneering investment.
+We strive to galvinize artists and thinkers toward this collective action in an effort to find new creative solutions and approach the issue differently with a pioneering investment.

 From Founder and Artistic Director, Giada Matteini: